Introduction to Continuous Improvement

 Monitor the Results

 After implementing changes, it is important to track their impact to assess the outcomes.
-Manufacturers can assess the effect of changes by reviewing analytics, comparing delivery times and speaking to employees.
+Manufacturers can assess the effect of changes by reviewing analytics, key manufacturing metrics and by comparing delivery times and speaking to employees.

 Evaluate the Results